Best Of17 min read

 Pros:

-• Paper trading is genuinely excellent for beginners practicing risk-free
+• Paper trading is excellent for risk-free learning

-• More analytical depth than almost any other free app
+• Way more analytical depth than most free apps

 • No account minimum